mshakeg/awesome-claude-projects/programming/btt-expert/content/7_BTT_Test_Suite_Structure.md

 function test_BaseFunction1_UpdateBalance_WhenAmountIsPositive() public whenAmountIsPositive { ... }
 ```

-#### Example Tree File for ContractA functionA (`test/integration/concrete/contract-a/function-a/functionA.tree`)
+### Example Tree File for ContractA uniqueFunction (`test/integration/concrete/contract-a/unique-function/uniqueFunction.tree`)

 ```
-functionA.t.sol
-├── when condition X
+uniqueFunction.t.sol
-│   ├── when condition Y
+├── when unique condition A
-│   │   └── it should do P
-│   └── when condition Z
-│       └── it should do Q
+│   └── it should do X
-└── when condition W
+└── when unique condition B
-    └── it should do R
+    └── it should do Y
 ```

 Note: Typically, each condition in the .tree file maps to a single modifier in the test contracts.